VanPhuLongDev/book-recommendation-system/readme.md

-# Project Title
+# Book recommendation system

-Welcome to the Project!
+Welcome to the Book recommendation system!
 This repository contains the full stack of a book recommendation and sales system.
 The project is organized into three main directories:

 1. `backend-ai` - A RESTful API for book recommendations using AI models.
 2. `BE` - A RESTful API for the book sales system.